 Change

 (in thousands)

-Employee-related costs \$ 10,083
+\$ 10,083

-Allocated overhead expenses and other 4,288
+4,288

 \$ 14,371

 Employee-related costs increased as a result of our 86% year over year headcount growth within our selling, general, and administrative functions.
 We increased the headcount to our operations staff in order to deliver to our customers our modular inventory management systems in an orderly manner in line with our installation timeline, as well as to our IT organization as we build out our cybersecurity infrastructure.
 In addition, we continue to invest in our sales, finance, and human resource organizations to support the overall growth of the company.